Davitt History, Family Crest & Coats of Arms

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name Davitt family name.
 Variations found include MacDaid, MacDavid, McDavid, Dade, MacDade, Devitt, MacDevitt, MacDavitt and many more.

 More information is included under the topic Early Davitt Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Davitt:

-Davitt Settlers in the United States in the 19th Century
+Davitt Settlers in United States in the 19th Century

-Davitt Settlers in the United States in the 20th Century
+Davitt Settlers in United States in the 20th Century

 - Hugh Davitt, aged 26, who settled in America, in 1907